Sociology (SOC)

 Available via Ecampus

-Second in a two-course sequence required of all sociology majors.
-The primary objective is to provide students with the statistical skills necessary to analyze sociological data.
+Provides statistical and computing skills necessary to analyze quantitative sociological data.
 Covers the construction and interpretation of contingency tables, basic ideas of probability and statistical inference, and an introduction to correlation and regression.
+Provides an opportunity to learn using at least two statistical software programs.
+Explores ethical considerations in data reporting.

 Prerequisite: SOC 315 with C- or better